COVID-19 update: All of New Zealand is now at Red. More information.

-The Graduate Diploma in Journalism is for journalists who wish to deepen their knowledge and skills in the profession.
-The programme is also a good fit for anyone with an interest in journalistic writing.
+The Graduate Diploma in Journalism is a good fit for anyone with an interest in journalistic writing.

 The Graduate Diploma in Journalism enables you to study another subject without completing a second bachelor’s degree.
 The graduate diploma is a bridging tool to gain the equivalent of an undergraduate major in a specific area so you can go on to postgraduate study.

 The diploma will develop your understanding of both theoretical and applied issues in journalism and related areas.
 Topics covered include:

 - media law and ethics and court reporting

 - investigative reporting

 - political journalism

 - editing for journalism or communication